We are still transitioning from online-only worship services to in-person worship services.

 If you need help finding your way to the bathroom, ask an usher!

-On Communion Sundays (the first Sunday of each month), the table will also have boxes with the elements for Communion.
-The elements will include a small portion of grape juice (non-alcoholic) and a gluten-free wafer.
-Every person of any age is welcome to have a box with the Communion elements, but please do not open the box until we celebrate Communion together.
+On Communion Sundays (the first Sunday of each month), servers will distribute elements for Communion as you pass through the narthex into the sanctuary.
+The elements will include a small portion of grape juice (non-alcoholic) and a wafer.
+Packages with gluten-free wafers will be available.
+Every person of any age is welcome to have a package with the Communion elements, but please do not open the package until we celebrate Communion together.

-After you have picked up from the table what you need for the worship service, please follow the directions of the ushers through the narthex and into the lobby.
-Please be sure to keep six feet from other persons or groups.
+After you have what you need for the worship service, please join us in the sanctuary.
+Please try to keep six feet from other persons or groups.

-Hand sanitizer will be available from touchless dispensers in the narthex.
+Hand sanitizer will be available from dispensers on the wall in the narthex.

-Seating will be available in every other pew.
-Do not sit in a pew that is taped off.
-This method of seating is intended to ensure that there is at least six feet between each person or group.
-You may choose generally where you or your group will sit, as long as the space is available.
+Seating is open, but please try to keep six feet from other persons or groups.
+You may choose where you or your group will sit, as long as the space is available.

 Seating in our church consists of two ranks of wooden pews, one on the pulpit side (to your left when you enter from the main doors of the church) and one on the lectern side (to your right when you enter from the main doors of the church).
 The pews are separated by a center aisle.
 There is another aisle along each side of the sanctuary.